rust-lang/book/second-edition/nostarch/chapter04.md

 let slice = &s[..];
 ```

+> Note: String slice range indices must occur at valid UTF-8 character
+> boundaries.
+If you attempt to create a string slice in the middle of a
+> multibyte character, your program will exit with an error.
+For the purposes
+> of introducing string slices, we are assuming ASCII only in this section; a
+> more thorough discussion of UTF-8 handling is in the “Strings” section of
+> Chapter 8.

 With all this information in mind, let’s rewrite `first_word` to return a
 slice.
 The type that signifies “string slice” is written as `&str`: